-Dominic Jr. is a criminal defense lawyer.
-During the summer of 2017, he got a uttering and publishing case dismissed.
+Dominic Jr. is a Marquette Michigan criminal defense lawyer.
+During the summer of 2017, he got an uttering and publishing case dismissed, which involved various categories of documents or instruments that fall under Michigan law as ‘writing listed’ in the relevant statute.

 Background